Article

 Does a W-9 need to be updated annually?

-Generally, a W-9 should only be updated if there are changes to an employee's personal or business information.
-This includes changes federal tax classification, address, and tax identification number (TIN).
+Generally, a W-9 needs to be updated only if there are changes to a vendor's personal or business information.
+This includes changes to federal tax classification, address, and tax identification number (TIN).

 Best Practices for Completing Form W-9